Bubblbu/markdown-cv/README.md

 ## Instructions

+### Install requirements

+Install Jekyll

+`gem install bundler jekyll`

+This repo also requires `pandoc` to be available on your system.

 ### Gemfiles to build and serve the CV

 Bundler will take care of all dependencies required to build and serve the CV.